 1. Loosen the rocker arm jam nut.
-Use an allen wrench to turn the pivot ball stud while checking clearance between the rocker arm and the valve stem with a feeler gauge (Figure 10 on page 12).
+Use an allen wrench to turn the pivot ball stud while checking clearance between the rocker arm and the valve stem with a feeler gauge (Figure 11).

 2. When valve clearance is correct, hold the pivot ball stud with the allen wrench and tighten the rocker arm jam nut with a crows foot.
 Tighten the jam nut to 65-85 inchpounds torque.
-After tightening the jam nut, recheck valve clearance to make sure it did not change (Figure 11).
+After tightening the jam nut, recheck valve clearance to make sure it did not change (Figure 12).